fangzl123/stableTrain/README.md

 # stableTrain
 Toy example for stabilizing training dynamics

+Add: mnist_regress.py for simple regression task using our dynamics

-It will be updated soon
+It will be updated further for crowd-counting and GANs